Travel Grant Guidelines

 Travel Grants 2023

 Conference grants will be made available either to support travel, or to cover registration fee and other costs related to attending the conference – in person or online.

-Please, get in touch with the organisers at ICOMcimcim2021@gmail.com as soon as possible after submitting your abstract if you are planning to apply for a conference grant.
+Please, get in touch with the travel grant committee chair at email@example.com as soon as possible after submitting your abstract if you are planning to apply for a conference grant.

 The award of travel grants is prioritised as follows: